mukeshtiwari/Semiring_graph_algorithm/README.md

 # Semiring_graph_algorithm
-Run `make` in this directory to compile the project.
+Run `dune build` in this directory to compile the project.
+It will compile the Coq code and generate OCaml code from it (see _CoqProject file).
+Run `dune exec _build/default/executable/schulzecode/main.exe` to run the Schulze method, run `dune exec _build/default/executable/shortestpath/main.exe` to run the shortest path code, etc.